-Liang Huang, He Zhang, Dezhong Deng, Kai Zhao, Kaibo Liu, David Hendrix, David Mathews.
+Liang Huang, He Zhang, Dezhong Deng, Kai Zhao, Kaibo Liu, David Hendrix, and David Mathews.
 LinearFold: linear-time approximate RNA folding by 5’-to-3’ dynamic programming and beam search.
 In Proceedings of ISMB 2019. parsing

 Kai Zhao and Liang Huang.
 Joint Syntacto-Discourse Parsing and the Syntacto-Discourse Treebank.
 In Proceedings of EMNLP 2017 (arXiv, code). parsing deep learning

-Liang Huang, Kai Zhao and Mingbo Ma.
+Liang Huang, Kai Zhao, and Mingbo Ma.
 When to Finish?
 Optimal Beam Search for Neural Text Generation (modulo beam size).
 In Proceedings of EMNLP 2017. machine translation deep learning

-Mingbo Ma, Kai Zhao, Liang Huang, Bing Xiang and Bowen Zhou, Jointly Trained Sequential Labeling and Classification by Sparse Attention Neural Networks.
+Mingbo Ma, Kai Zhao, Liang Huang, Bing Xiang, and Bowen Zhou, Jointly Trained Sequential Labeling and Classification by Sparse Attention Neural Networks.
 In Proceedings of Interspeech 2017 (arXiv). deep learning

 Kai Zhao, Liang Huang, and Mingbo Ma.
 Textual Entailment with Structured Attentions and Composition.
 In Proceedings of COLING 2016 (arXiv, code, slides). textual entailment deep learning